ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Selenomethionine vs Sodium Selenite?

-Choose Selenomethionine if: bioavailability is a priority, you are focused on supporting thyroid_support function, or you want the form with the strongest formulary evidence.
+Choose Selenomethionine if: bioavailability is a priority, you are focused on supporting Thyroid Support function, or you want the form with the strongest formulary evidence.

 Choose Sodium Selenite if: you have a specific reason to prefer this form based on your healthcare provider’s guidance or personal tolerance history.